Takeover deal for Palmers in Great Yarmouth and Lowestoft to complete at midnight

 The Market Place business was started by Garwood Palmer Burton in 1837 – and remains on the same site, though much expanded.

-Palmers entered Lowestoft in 2004 when they took over the store previously known as Chadds, which in itself had 100 years of history behind it.
+Palmers entered Lowestoft in 2004 when it took over the store previously known as Chadds, which in itself had 100 years of history behind it.

-In recent years Palmers has announced closures of their stores at Bury St Edmunds and Dereham.
+In recent years Palmers has announced closures of its stores at Bury St Edmunds and Dereham.